Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 >A journey of a thousand miles begins with a single step.

 Learning web development, especially on your own, can be extremely daunting.
-Rather than trying to tackle one big project, breaking it down into smaller pieces and taking it day by day are sound, albeit cliche, advice.
+Big projects are scary and easily derail you.

 Completing small projects is fun, builds momentum, and leads to bigger goals and projects.
+After working through a few small projects, some of the bigger projects don't look as overwhelming, once you've put a few of the pieces together.

 As an example, I enjoyed working on a [sketchpad](https://github.com/Jberczel/odin-projects/tree/master/sketchpad) project, which is a basic introduction to jQuery.
+I plan to build on this knowledge for future projects.

 Like learning a musical instrument, it takes time, deliberate practice, and patience to achieve success.
 By working on small projects, you avoid a lot of frustration, and learn to enjoy the process.